mathjax/MathJax-docs/web/typeset.rst

    }).catch((err) => console.log(err.message));

-This approach can get complicated fast, however, so you may want to maintian a promise that can be used to chain the later typesetting calls.
+This approach can get complicated fast, however, so you may want to maintain a promise that can be used to chain the later typesetting calls.
 For example,

 .. code-block:: javascript